sjl/.plan/README.markdown

   was really interesting.
 The idea that making Ellie stick close to the player means that any mistakes become the player's fault (so they won't blame her) seems obvious now, but wasn't before I watched it.
+* Finally finished up a blog post that's been halfway done for months.
+Might post it on Monday.
+* Finished [LOL][] (though I had to tap out halfway through the final Forth chapter).
+My dude certainly has a lot of fresh, hot, steaming takes.
+I'd recommend the book, but only with a rabbit-sized grain of salt.